 LLC Annual Fees

-While many states require businesses to complete annual or biennial reports to update their information, New Mexico is one of the few that does not.
+While many states require businesses to complete annual or biennial reports to update their information, New Mexico annual reports aren’t necessary.
 Even though you won’t need to submit a recurring filing, you’ll want to make sure that you keep the Secretary of State updated on any changes to your registered agent, principal office address, etc. Otherwise, you might end up incurring penalties down the line.